ain/tekkie.dev/_posts/2018-03-29-jekyll-http-response-handling-with-cloudflare-workers.md

 #### Cloudflare Workers

-Cloudflare Workers is a relatively new feature that allows running code at the edge.
+Cloudflare Workers[^3] is a relatively new feature that allows running code at the edge.
 It's running V8 for JavaScript instead of the standard VCL.
 Anyone with some basic JavaScript knowledge can create a custom response condition.

 #### JavaScript for 410 response